PADL/libbrowserid/gss-browserid.md

 The expiry and, if present, issued-at and not-before times of all elements in a backed assertion, MUST be validated.
 This applies equally to re-authentication assertions, public key assertions, and the entire certificate chain.
 If the expiry time is absent, the issued-at time MUST be present, and the JWT implicitly expires a configurable interval (typically five minutes) after the issued-at time.

-The GSS context lifetime MUST NOT exceed the lifetime of the user's certificate.
+The GSS context lifetime SHOULD NOT exceed the lifetime of the user's certificate.

-The lifetime of a re-authentication ticket MUST NOT exceed the lifetime of the user's certificate.
+The lifetime of a re-authentication ticket SHOULD NOT exceed the lifetime of the user's certificate.
 The acceptor MUST validate the ticket expiry time when performing re-authentication.

 Message protections services such as GSS_Wrap() SHOULD be available beyond the GSS context lifetime for maximum application compatibility.